MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

   * [List apps in chat](/graph/api/chat-list-installedapps?view=graph-rest-1.0&tabs=http&preserve-view=true)
   * [List apps in team](/graph/api/team-list-installedapps?view=graph-rest-1.0&tabs=http&preserve-view=true)

-  These are all the app RSC permissions granted on this specific resource.
+  These are all the application RSC permissions granted on this specific resource.
 Each entry in the list can be correlated to the Teams app by matching the `clientAppId` in the permission grants list with the `webApplicationInfo.Id` property in the app's manifest.

 * Delegated RSC permissions are Teams client-only permissions.
 You can't retrieve the list of apps installed in a team or chat as these permissions are granted when a user interacts with the app.